land-rover/safegraph-brand-analysis/README.md

 In the same way that a word is important in a document because it's used frequently in that document but not in all other documents, a brand is important because it's co-visited in that geography but not in all other related geographies.

-Thus, (1) viewing a "corpus" as a cohort consisting of all the geographies in a nation, state, or county, (2) viewing each a geography (i.e. census block group) in this cohort as a "document", and (3) viewing co-visited brands as "words" in that document (their term frequency indicated by the percentages in  `top_same_month_brand` or `top_same_day_brand`), the theory behind Tf-Idf enables element $(i,j)$ of the matrix to be understood as brand $j$'s <em>importance</em> in census block group $i$, with respect to a relevant cohort.
+Thus, (1) viewing a "corpus" as a cohort consisting of all the geographies in a nation, state, or county, (2) viewing each geography (i.e. census block group) in this cohort as a "document", and (3) viewing co-visited brands as "words" in that document (their term frequency indicated by the percentages in  `top_same_month_brand` or `top_same_day_brand`), the theory behind Tf-Idf enables element $(i,j)$ of the matrix to be understood as brand $j$'s <em>importance</em> in census block group $i$, with respect to a relevant cohort.

  ## **Is there anything to be gained by looking at the world in this way?**
 Yes.

 Tf-Idf metrics will differ most from the raw percentages in `top_same_month_brand` or `top_same_day_brand` when brands are rare.

-However, rarity is a relative term: brands can be popular in one part of the country yet completely unknown in another, simultaneously.
+However, rarity is a relative term: brands can be popular in one part of the country yet completely unknown in another-- simultaneously.

-Tf-Idf recognizes this explicitly and forces the modeler to declare up-front the area over which "rarity" will be assessed.
+Tf-Idf recognizes this explicitly and forces the modeler to declare up-front the area over which "rarity" should be assessed.

 What is gained?
 Comparability, across space, time, and brands.
  ## **So, how does the function work?**
->The primary [function]() is `brand_transformer`, which transforms SafeGraph Top Brands data into a $G \times B$ matrix of Tf-Idf metrics ('tfidf') and two companion dictionaries: one that indexes the $G$ geographies ('gidxs') in the matrix and the other that indexes the $B$ brands ('bidxs').
+>The primary [function]() is `brand_transformer`, which transforms SafeGraph Top Brands data into a $G \times B$ matrix of Tf-Idf metrics ('tfidf') and two companion dictionaries: one that indexes the matrix's $G$ geographies ('gidxs') and the other that indexes its $B$ brands ('bidxs').
 The resulting object contains all the information necessary for any kind of subsequent analysis of SafeGraph Top Brands data.

-Here, `brand_transformer` is used to create two transformed objects based on `top_same_month_brand`: one for the contiguous United States called <em>usmonth</em> and the other for King County, Washington called <em>kingmonth</em>.
+Here, `brand_transformer` is used to create two transformed objects based on `top_same_month_brand` for the analysis to follow: one for the contiguous United States (<em>usmonth</em>) and the other for King County, Washington (<em>kingmonth</em>).

     #brand_transformer(sgdf, period, cohort)
     #		sgdf=a Neighborhood Patterns release (dataframe)